Isobel (song): Background and conception

 "Isobel" originated amongst the most complicated in the tracks contained in Post and perhaps in all of Björk's work.
 The song's lyrics were written in collaboration with Icelandic poet Sjón, his very first songlyric.
-Together with Þór Eldon, Björk's ex-husband and member of the Sugarcubes, Sjón and the singer had been part of a circle of anarchist poets in Reykjavik called Medusa and had met while she was a member of Kukl.
+Together with Þór Eldon, Björk's ex-husband and member of the Sugarcubes, Sjón and the singer had been part of a circle of anarchist poets in Reykjavík called Medusa and had met while she was a member of Kukl.
 Sjón would become a frequent collaborator throughout Björk's career.

 Björk came up with the melody for "Isobel" during a Christmas visit to her native Iceland.
 She worked on a portable Casio keyboard and brought it to Nellee Hooper —British producer who had produced her previous studio album, Debut (1993)— who added a snare and sound effects to Brazilian musician Eumir Deodato's string arrangements.
 Deodato explained his work: "In some of the songs I followed her secondary vocal lines; there was very little harmony and very few chords.
 I was doing that on 'Isobel' too, where I wrote a natural C in a line that was in B minor.
 Much later on I learned that Björk is the type of singer who will sing the A sharp in A minor, but I wasn't yet aware that she did that when I did that first song."

 The lyrics were the final addition to the song.
 The original idea for the lyrics dates back to late 1994, when a moth stayed on the collar of Björk's shirt until the evening.
 Interpreting the incident as a kind of omen, she tried to create a story and a character about it, writing 900 pages of a diary.
 She recalls: "I'd been fighting like a lunatic, and going completely bonkers.
 I knew that if I waited for three months, threw away the book, preferably burning it, then I'd wake up one morning with the lyric.
 But I badly wanted this song on the album.
 I didn’t know what to do."
 Thus she decided to contact Sjón, explaining the story of the title character to him.

 The song forms a trilogy with "Human Behaviour" of Debut (1993) and "Bachelorette" of Homogenic (1997).
 Björk explained: "In 'Human Behaviour', she's a little girl.
 In 'Isobel', she moves to the big city and big lights. [...]
 In 'Bachelorette' she takes over and trees grow over the city".
 Their respective music videos, directed by Michel Gondry, represent this story.
 In a 2008 interview with Stereogum, she also included "Oceania" of Medúlla (2004) and "Wanderlust" of Volta (2007) in this narrative cycle.